Finspire13/DeepReg/docs/source/docs/cli.md

 ### Optional arguments

-- **CPU allocation**:

-  `--num_workers`, if given, TensorFlow will use limited CPUs.

-  By default, it uses only 1 CPUs.
-Setting it to non-positive values will be using all CPUs.

-  Example usage:

-  - `--num_workers 2` for using at most 2 CPUs.

 - **GPU memory allocation**:

   `--gpu_allow_growth` or `-gr`, if given, TensorFlow will only grow the memory usage as is needed.

-  By default, it allocates all available GPU memory.
+  By default it allocates all available GPU memory.

   Example usage: